 The course is a part-time course over two years and will consist of lectures, seminars, tutorials and project work.
 Project work will account for about 40 per cent of the course and a typed and bound thesis must be presented for examination.
-The course project and examination must be passed within nine terms from the commencement of studies unless special permission is granted by the Faculty with the agreement of the Head of Department.
+The course project and examination must be passed within nine terms from the commencement of studies unless special permission is granted by the College.